Denver Hit and Run Accident Attorney

 Accidents are something every motorist wishes to avoid, but there are sometimes situations in which collisions simply cannot be avoided, no matter the amount of caution exercised by their ultimate victims.
 All such events are stressful, frightening events, but when the driver responsible for the incident flees the scene, the frustration is compounded dramatically.
 Not only are victims left to struggle with physical injuries, emotional distress, and mounting medical bills, they must do so knowing that accountability from the negligent driver may never be obtained.

-If you or a loved one have been seriously injured or killed in a Colorado hit and run accident, the Law Firm of Jeremy Rosenthal stands prepared to help.
+If you or a loved one have been seriously injured or killed in a Colorado hit and run accident, the Denver car accident lawyers at the Law Firm of Jeremy Rosenthal stands prepared to help.
 Whether or not the driver who caused your collision is ever apprehended by law enforcement, we will fight hard to make certain that you receive the compensation you need and deserve.

 Basic Facts About Colorado Hit and Run Accidents